julianrupp/tswlairmgr-export-mod/README.md

 Known issues
 ------------

 Once you've clicked the text field to copy the code from it, it keeps hogging the input cursor focus, even when you close the window.
-It seems focus jumps back to the text field as soon as you press Shift, Ctrl or Alt.
-If you're an experienced TSW mod developer, please have a look and tell me how to fix this :)
+(Try entering a chat command in the chat box directly after closing the window!).
+Focus jumps back to the text box as soon as you press Shift, Ctrl or Alt.
+This bug also seems to appear with other mods.

-Temporary workaround: Reload your UI (since you can't type "/" in the chat window at this point, use Ctrl+Shift+F1).
+Workaround: Do some kind of drag & drop operation (e.g. an item in your inventory) or click some button.
+Alternatively reload your UI (Ctrl+Shift+F1).

 Donations